a2life/shogi-board/readme.md

 ### work in progress
 ## The program reads data input(s) and render shogiboard(s) and mimic piece moves on web page.
 #### Displays shogiboard and pieces with Initial arrangement and moves information written in JavaScript literals.
-#### This is a rewrite of modx/PHP/JS projects from 2012 using TypeScript - original project is https://github.com/a2life/Web_shogiboard
+#### This is a rewrite of modx/PHP/JS projects from 2012 using TypeScript (ie., 100% client side solution.) - original project is https://github.com/a2life/Web_shogiboard

 June 2021 - ?